MrProgrammerMan/MrProgrammerMan/README.md

 > 💼 **I'm actively looking for a job opportunity within software engineering.**

-I'm especially interested in roles involving Rust, systems programming, or infrastructure/tooling — but I'm open to anything where correctness and craftsmanship matter.
+I'm especially interested in roles involving FP, Rust, devops, systems programming, or infrastructure/tooling — but I'm open to anything where correctness and craftsmanship matter.

 <p align="center">
   <a href="https://www.linkedin.com/in/jonas-baugerud/">